YouTransactor-SAS/mPOS-SDK-Android/README.md

 	/*
 	* pass the listener object to the SDK, so it will be used
-	* to notify he application when packet are lost
+	* to notify the application when some of response packet's are lost
 	* */
-	registerLostPacketListener()
+	registerLostPacketListener(LostPacketListener lostPacketListener)

 	/*
 	* remove the lostPacket listener